yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 Our final winning approach is blending the outputs from three types of model, which are:

 1. A X-UMX model [2] using the weights from the official baseline as initial weights, continue training with a modified version of **Combinational Multi-Domain Loss** from [2].
-The modifications including running our own implementation of differentiable **Multi-Channel Wiener Filter** [3] just before computing the loss function, and calculating the frequency domain L2 loss using raw complex value.
+The modifications including running our own implementation of differentiable **MultiChannel Wiener Filter** [3] just before computing the loss function, and calculating the frequency domain L2 loss using raw complex value.

 2. A U-Net which structure is similar to **Spleeter** [4], with all convolution layers being replaced by D3 Blocks from [5], and apply 2 layers of 2D local attention at the bottle neck similar to [6].